yvonne-nguyen/dh110/assignments/assignment-7.md

 ![components](https://github.com/yvonne-nguyen/dh110/blob/main/assignments/components.png)

 #### Drag
-When I was half-way through my iteration, I realized that what I was is a mobile app.
+When I was half-way through my iteration, I realized that what I was designing is a mobile app.
 This whole time, I was testing out my product via my laptop.
 I downloaded the Figma Mirror app and I tested out my prototype on my phone.
 I found myself performing certain "muscle memory" gestures from using my phone.
 One was dragging left to right in order to go to the previous page.
 I decided to implement that to my design by adding a rectangle to the left side of my screen and made the opacity 1%.
 For the interaction, I used the "drag" feature (with the animation set to "push" and 'push left').

 ![drag](https://github.com/yvonne-nguyen/dh110/blob/main/assignments/drag.png)